 Oklahoma arrest records are available for the general public to review.
 In fact, using either a name search or fingerprints, anyone can get a copy of someone’s entire criminal history or a full background check on them.
 Although they don’t have a central repository, each law enforcement agency keeps these records and can provide them to requestors.
 The fingerprint method is more accurate, but name searches can also yield great results as well.

 Yes.
-The state of Oklahoma does allow the general public access to arrest and criminal records.
+The state does allow the general public access to arrest and criminal records.
 They are made available through various law enforcement agencies upon request.
 Files can be requested using a name search or fingerprints.

 |Black or African American||16%|